oriuminc/vagrant-ariadne/README.md

     $ rake "init_project[GITURL]" # don't forget the quotes!

-to clone the project at the specified [Git URL][git-url-docs] into the correct folder for you.
-Note that for your typing convenience, it will remove the prefix `ariadne-` from the folder name if it exists.
+to clone the project at the specified [Git URL][git-url-docs] into the correct directory for you.
+Note that for your typing convenience, it will remove the prefix `ariadne-` from the directory name if it exists.

 Once the project is in place, run

-    $ project=FOLDERNAME vagrant up
+    $ project=PROJECTNAME vagrant up

 to spin up the project.
-The `project=FOLDERNAME` tells Chef which folder in `cookbooks-projects` to use for the final provisioning step.
+The `project=PROJECTNAME` tells Chef which directory in `cookbooks-projects` to use for the final provisioning step.

-Your site will be available at http://FOLDERNAME.dev/ when it is done.
+Your site will be available at http://PROJECTNAME.dev/ when it is done.

 ### After booting